If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 If you’ve decided to pursue the violin, this instrument package is very highly rated on Amazon.

-How hard is violin compared to guitar?
+Is violin harder than guitar?
 I think the violin is harder for a beginner to learn and play than the guitar.
-A violin is harder because it lacks frets, it requires a complex playing posture, it’s less conducive to multi-tasking while playing, and it’s more difficult to produce a good sound from the instrument.
+A violin is harder because it lacks frets, it requires a complex playing posture, it’s less conducive to multi-tasking while playing, and it’s more difficult to produce a good sound from the instrument as a beginner.